brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 4/1 Thessalonians 4 3 bht.md

 # 1 Thessalonians 4:3 Commentary Help Text

 ## BHT:
-The will of God is revealed through the commandments of the Lord Jesus, and it is His desire that we be sanctified.
-This sanctification extends to every aspect of our lives and includes abstaining from fornication, a sin that was prevalent and even condoned among the Gentiles.
-The emphasis on holiness and purity is essential because converts from heathenism were heavily influenced by licentious customs and pagan practices.
-Thus, it is imperative that as Christians, we pursue sanctification and reject immoral behavior, as it aligns with the will of God for our lives.
+The will of God is that you be sanctified, which means living a life of purity, abstaining from vices that degrade the soul.
+Fornication was not considered a sin among the Gentiles, but as Christians, we are called to a higher standard.
+We must internalize sanctification by aligning our will with God's and cultivating holiness within, while also demonstrating it through righteous living.
+Thus, it is vital that we refrain from sexual immorality and impurity, as this aligns with God's will and purpose for us.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The words the will of God serve to take up again the preceding assertion that the commandments were given 'by the Lord Jesus.'"
+1. "The will of God... your sanctification is in apposition with the will of God, as a matter patent to all, the will of God respecting us being known to be, our sanctification."
-2. "Your sanctification is in apposition with the will of God, as a matter patent to all, the will of God respecting us being known to be, our sanctification."
+2. "Therefore sanctification must be taken in the most general sense, and that which is afterwards introduced, as forming a part of our sanctification."
-3. "Sanctification must be taken in the most general sense, and that which is afterwards introduced, as forming a part of our sanctification."
+3. "Your sanctification... i.e. the sanctification of you."

 ### Jamieson-Fausset-Brown:
 1. "Since 'this is the will of God,' let it be your will also."